robingram/commercejs-list-products-react/README.md

 Finally we added a `componentDidMount` function that calls the Commerce.js SDK and retrieves the product list.
 This function is called when the React component has been created and added to the DOM.

-The SDK `products.list()` function returns a [promise](https://javascript.info/promise-basics).
-When the promise returns we process it and add the products to the state.
-In reality you would also want to handle any possible error here too but we've skipped that for the sake of brevity.

-React automatically notices this change to state and updates the component accordingly, displaying our live product list.

 ```
   componentDidMount() {
     commerce.products.list().then((result) => {